sinaru/kamisaku/README.md

 - Chrome must be accessible from the terminal as `google-chrome`.
   - Kamisaku uses Chrome's [headless mode](https://developer.chrome.com/docs/chromium/headless/) to generate PDF files.
 - Ensure `exiftool` is installed available in command line.
-  - exiftool is used to soft remove metadata added by chrome in the PDF file.
+  - exiftool is used to soft-remove metadata added by chrome in the PDF file.

 Add this line to your application's Gemfile: